 As the location that inspired the creation of ADOPTA, Cerro Chucantí is a special place for our organization.
-Chucantí is an isolated massif of the western edge of Panamá’s Darién province that rises from sea level to 1439 meters in elevation and sustains a diverse cloudforest as well as other tropical forest ecosystems.
-The geographic isolation of the Cerro Chucantí mountaintop has allowed its fauna and flora to differentiate considerably, such that it contains a number of locally endemic rainforest species and subspecies found nowhere else on Earth, some of which have estimated total ranges as small as 4 square kilometers.
+Chucantí is an isolated massif of the western edge of Panamá’s Darién province that rises from sea level to 1439 meters in elevation.
+It contains a diverse cloudforest ecosystem and other tropical forest ecosystems which, combined with the geographic isolation of the mountain, has allowed its fauna and flora to differentiate considerably.
+As a result, Cerro Chucantí contains a number of locally endemic rainforest species and subspecies found nowhere else on Earth, some of which have estimated total ranges as small as 4 square kilometers.

-Chucanti lies in a key biological transition zone between two global Biodiversity Hotspots, the Mesoamerican Hotspot and the Tumbes-Choco-Magdalena Hotspot, as defined by Conservation International.
+Cerro Chucantí lies in a key biological transition zone between two global Biodiversity Hotspots, the Mesoamerican Hotspot and the Tumbes-Choco-Magdalena Hotspot, as defined by Conservation International.
 It has been designated an Important Bird Area by the Panama Audubon Society and is rated as a High-Priority Endemic Bird Area of the World (EBA 024: Darien Highlands) by Birdlife International.